 Trying not to overspend during the festive season can be very tricky.
 Take a look at our spending ‘dos and don’ts’ to help you stick to a budget

-So, how can you make sure you avoid overspending and start the New Year in good financial shape?
+So, how can you make sure you avoid overspending and start a new year in good financial shape?

 Don't forget to planWrite a list of who you’re buying for, work out how much you can afford to spend on each person and try and stick to it.
 Last-minute impulse buys are often the most expensive and least appreciated, so it pays to plan ahead.